Error-331/code_tests/docs/bible/links.md

 Goodness OF God - July 11 (If we keep drawing our attention to the reality of God's goodness, we can't help but become more like him: lavish in love, generosity, and peace);

-Look Forward To - July 12 (Let's hold tightly to the hope we have in Christ and take advantage of the time we have with our loved ones.);
+Look Forward To - July 12 (Let's hold tightly to the hope we have in Christ and take advantage of the time we have with our loved ones);

+Grace Strength - July 13 (Whenever you find your energy waning today, ask God for his grace to persevere);

 ## Misc